 They're unified in Iraq.

-They're unified every it's the Republicans falling apart.
+They're unified every, it's the Republicans falling apart.

-They'll look at McCain, they'll look at Hegel, and they'll look at them falling out and they'll say, ooh, big problems on the Republican side.
+And they'll say, ooh, big problems on the Republican side.

 Well, not the case.

-The frustration uh is being echoed in print.
+The frustration is being echoed in print.

-Los Angeles Times and Washington Post, Ronald Brownstein, an analysis piece today in the LA Times.
+Los Angeles Times and Washington Post, Ronald Brownstein, an analysis piece today in the L.A.
+Times.

-Headline, political leaders silence on Iraq War is a dereliction of duty.
+Headline, political leaders' silence on Iraq war is a dereliction of duty.

-Political leaders' silence on the Iraq war.
+Political leaders' silence on the Iraq war?

 What silence?